mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 The TCP Connect OK TLV does not contain a value.
 Its presence confirms the successful establishment of connection to the final destination.
-A QUIC peer MUST NOT send a TCP Connect OK TLV on peer-initiated streams.
+A QUIC peer MUST NOT send a TCP Connect OK TLV on self-initiated streams.

 ### Error TLV {#sec-error-tlv}